Ashwini2001/Face-mask-Detection-/README.md

 Summary of the code:
-Video captured is accessed frame by frame and face is detected using haarcascade_frontalface_default cascade, then for every face detected mouth is detected by using haarcascade_mcs_mouth.
-If mouth is detected for the respective face then a message is displayed as warning to wear a mask, else mask is detcted on the face.
+Video captured is accessed frame by frame and face is detected using haarcascade_frontalface_default classifier, then for every face detected mouth is detected by using haarcascade_mcs_mouth classifier.
+If mouth is detected for the respective face then a message is displayed as warning to wear a mask, else assumed as mask is wore by the respective person.